Digital government transformation

 Deloitte surveyed more than 1,200 government officials from over 70 countries, including 200 from Australia, to gain insight to the policies and practices affecting their “digital maturity”.

-We invite you to view our Australian result findings or visit the global digital transformation in government report released from Deloitte University Press.
+We invite you to view our Australian result findings or visit the global digital transformation in government report on Deloitte Insights.